kemapak/factorial-tdd/factorial-tdd.md

 ## Code Coverage

+**What is code coverage?** Testing all the lines of code (loc or in other words statements), all the branches in the conditionals and all the loops.
+The result is in percentage.

+One important point; 100% code coverage does not guarantee there will be no errors in your code.
+You might forget to add an edge case, an alternate happy path.
+So when the code fails, first thing you have to do is to write the test for it and then implement the fix.
+This is typical TDD workflow.

 We did not get 100% code coverage until the last changes.
 There are several reasons.

-1. If you are using a conditional and a return there must be a default return, which we did not have in initial iterations.
-Which is fine, when you write your test and code at least until you finish the first entire draft functionality do not try to fix code coverage.
-We did not cover the "else" or in our case default behavior.
+1. If you are using a conditional and a return from within; there must be a default return of a function; which we did not have in our initial iterations.
+When you first write your test and code, this is fine.
+Until you finish the entire functionality, do not try to fix code coverage.
+Since you do TDD you should be very close to 100% anyway.
+You will see why do you not hit 100% and refactor your code, you might find some very interesting behavior like we will talk next.

 2. There is a very interesting historic behavior of null.
 Even it is a primitive JavaScript type, the `typeof null` returns an object.
 Unfortunately this not fixed for backward compatibility.
 So our `factorial.10.js` and `factorial.11.js` did not cover all the branches.

 	```javascript